-The Compensation Committee determined that the salary paid to NEO's for the 2014 fiscal year was in the best interests of shareholders.
-A discretionary bonus payment was paid for 2014 to each of Mr. Grum and Mr. Penberthy, and the NEOs also earned a profit sharing payment under the Profit Sharing Plan.
+The Compensation Committee determined that the salary paid to NEO's for the 2015 fiscal year was in the best interests of shareholders.
+A discretionary bonus payment was paid for 2015 to each of Mr. Grum and Mr. Penberthy for the reasons noted above.
 In making its determination, the Compensation Committee considered whether the salaries, bonuses and profit sharing amounts due to its NEOs were consistent with the compensation philosophy described above.